Taiwanese Hokkien

-Taiwanese Hokkien (/ˈhɒkiɛn/ HOK-ee-en, /usalsoˈhoʊkiɛn/ HOH-kee-en), or Taiwanese (臺灣話 (Tâi-oân-ōe)), also known as Taigi (臺語 (Tâi-gí)), Taiwanese Taigi (臺灣台語 (Tâi-oân Tâi-gí)), Taiwanese Southern Min (臺灣閩南語 (Tâi-oân Bân-lâm-gí)), Hoklo and Holo, is a variety of the Hokkien language spoken natively by more than 70 percent of the population of Taiwan.
+Taiwanese Hokkien (/ˈhɒkiɛn/ HOK-ee-en, /usalsoˈhoʊkiɛn/ HOH-kee-en), colloquially known as Taiwanese (臺灣話) or Taigi (臺語), Taiwanese Taigi (臺灣台語), Taiwanese Southern Min (臺灣閩南語), Hoklo and Holo, is a variety of the Hokkien language spoken natively by more than 70 percent of the population of Taiwan.
 It is spoken by a significant portion of those Taiwanese people who are descended from Hoklo immigrants of southern Fujian.
 It is one of the national languages of Taiwan.

-Taiwanese is generally similar to Hokkien spoken in Xiamen (Amoy), Quanzhou, and Zhangzhou, as well as dialects used in Southeast Asia, such as Singaporean Hokkien, Penang Hokkien, Philippine Hokkien, Medan Hokkien, and Southern Peninsular Malaysian Hokkien.
+Taiwanese Hokkien is generally similar to Hokkien spoken in Xiamen (Amoy), Quanzhou, and Zhangzhou, as well as dialects used in Southeast Asia, such as Singaporean Hokkien, Penang Hokkien, Philippine Hokkien, Medan Hokkien, and Southern Peninsular Malaysian Hokkien.
 It is mutually intelligible with the Amoy and Zhangzhou varieties at the mouth of the Jiulong River in China, and with Philippine Hokkien to the south in the Philippines, spoken altogether by about 3 million people.
 The mass popularity of Hokkien entertainment media from Taiwan has given prominence to the Taiwanese variety of Hokkien, especially since the 1980s.